rstudio/keras3/man-src/layer_zero_padding_3d/3-rendered.md

   `(batch_size, depth, first_padded_axis, second_padded_axis,
   third_axis_to_pad)`

-@param padding Int, or tuple of 3 ints, or tuple of 3 tuples of 2 ints.
+@param padding Int, or list of 3 ints, or list of 3 lists of 2 ints.
     - If int: the same symmetric padding is applied to depth, height, and width.
-    - If tuple of 3 ints: interpreted as three different symmetric padding values for depth, height, and width:
+    - If list of 3 ints: interpreted as three different symmetric padding values for depth, height, and width:
       `(symmetric_dim1_pad, symmetric_dim2_pad, symmetric_dim3_pad)`.
-    - If tuple of 3 tuples of 2 ints: interpreted as `((left_dim1_pad, right_dim1_pad), (left_dim2_pad,
+    - If list of 3 lists of 2 ints: interpreted as `((left_dim1_pad, right_dim1_pad), (left_dim2_pad,
       right_dim2_pad), (left_dim3_pad, right_dim3_pad))`.
 @param data_format A string, one of `"channels_last"` (default) or